-In ARM Compiler 6 floating-point variants are selected by default.
-The armclang command-line option -ffast-math selects the other variants.
+In ARM Compiler 6, floating-point library variants are selected by default.
+For more information see the armclang command-line option -ffp-mode.

-1.6 Support for building an application with the C library
+1.7 Support for building an application with the C library

 Describes the ARM Compiler features that are supported when building an application with the C library.